Rainbow Six Y8S1: “Commanding Force” bringt Operator Brava

 While Brava goes in search of enemy gadgets, the R6 development team focuses on other gadgets: mouse and keyboard.
 While peripherals are standard on PC, they cause problems on console and give players an unfair advantage using them.
 This is not intended for the Rainbow Six console version.
 A problem that goes far beyond the limits of Siege and also affects other console shooters.
 A solution is being sought across the entire industry and has not yet been found.
 However, Ubisoft believes that it has now taken a significant step forward.
 With Mousetrap.

 As soon as the game recognizes that you have a mouse and keyboard connected to the console, it will activate an input lag that is supposed to negate the advantage.
 This lasts for several matches.
-As soon as you switch back to controller, the impact decreases again.
+As soon as you switch back to controller, the impact decreases once more.
 “We worked closely with our accessibility team to not inadvertently penalize people who rely on alternate input methods,” Mills said.
 The unveiling at the Six Invitational was well received by the audience – Ubisoft seems to be on the right track.

-Finally teach your friends about victories!
+Finally teach your friends regarding victories!

 Veterans and noobs alike agree: Getting started with Siege is incredibly difficult.
 There are many mechanics and expressions unfamiliar to newcomers.
 Ubisoft is also aware of this problem.
 With Commanding Force, so-called “Beginner Challenges” find their way into the game, which should make it easier to get started.
 According to the motto “Practice through Play”, the challenges bring several missions into play that explain the mechanics to newcomers through tasks.